In This Article

 - Violent outbursts towards loved ones

-People with late stage alcoholism require professional healthcare services such as addiction treatment.
+People at this stage require professional healthcare services such as addiction treatment.
 Friends and family members may want to plan an intervention during this time.

 Stage 5: Recovery